pooyamiri91/docs/mep/MEP.md

 1. Ad Inventory Management
 2. Ad Scheduling and Delivery
 3. Targeting and Segmentation
 4. Creative Management
-5. Reporting and Analytics
-6. Integration with Third-Party Ad Networks
-7. Ad Formats and Ad Unit Management
+5. Ad Formats and Ad Unit Management
-8. Ad Operations
+6. Ad Operations
-9. Ad Auctions and Bidding
+7. Ad Auctions and Bidding
-10. Ad Fraud Prevention and Detection
+8. Ad Fraud Prevention and Detection
+9. Integration with Third-Party Ad Networks

 ### <a name="videoPlayer"></a> 5. **Video Player**